-Your LCD keypad provides one-button shortcut keys.
-Holding down a keypad button for two seconds until the tone re-sounds allows you to arm, monitor, or reset your system.
+Your two-line display keypads provide one-button shortcut keys.
+Holding down a keypad button for two seconds until the tone sounds allows you to arm, monitor, or reset your system.
 These options can still be accessed through the User Menu if desired.